-Radio Station (benchmark as Office in ESPM)

-Banking/Financial services

-Bank Branch

-Financial Office

-Personal Services

-Barber and hairdressing shops

-Beauty parlours

 Dry cleaning, laundromats and other process loads are excluded from GHGI calculations.
-Please refer the GHGI reference manual for further details.

-E and - Mercantile Retail

-MUB occupancies Automobile Dealership

-Convenience Store without Gas Station

-Enclosed Mall

-Lifestyle Center

-Retail Store

-Strip Mall

-Wholesale Club/Supercenter

-Supermarket/Grocery Store building use type is excluded from buildings covered by GHGI limits
+Please refer the appendix for further details.
+E and MUB - Mercantile occupancies Retail • Automobile Dealership • Convenience Store without Gas Station • Enclosed Mall • Lifestyle Center • Retail Store • Strip Mall • Wholesale Club/Supercenter Supermarket/Grocery Store building use type is excluded from buildings covered by GHGI limits

-^{} MUBs in which the sum of the floor area of the included occupancies is 50% or greater of the building gross floor area.
+MUBs in which the sum of the floor area of the included occupancies is 50% or greater of the building gross floor area.
 For more information, refer to the "MIXED USE BUILDINGS" section below.